Should I File Bankruptcy? | 10 Points to Guide You to Decide

 Further, the probability of a consumer declaring bankruptcy a second time in their lifetime is low (it does happen, but after most people do it once, they change their habits).

 Can I Buy A House or Car After Bankruptcy ?
 Yes!
 You can buy a house after bankruptcy.
 It’s totally understandable that a factor you ask if should I file bankruptcy if I’ll never get a house.
+You can and will.
+And you know bankruptcy can save a home from foreclosure.

 But many people do qualify for mortgages after bankruptcy.
 A home loan is up to the discretion of the lender, obviously.
 However, many of them want your business.
 They may charge you a higher interest rate or points on your loan.